Mythresh-c/patient-safety-guardian/README.md

 -   `evidence/`: Logs, reports, and evaluation metrics.
 -   `tests/`: Unit tests.

+## 🚀 Deployment

+See [DEPLOY.md](DEPLOY.md) for instructions on deploying to Streamlit Cloud or Docker.

 ## ⚠️ Disclaimer
 This is a simulation for educational purposes only.
 Not for clinical use.